microsoft/DirectX-Specs/d3d/WorkGraphs.md

 | `GroupMemoryBarrier()` | `(8)` = `TGSMFence(8)` | `(2)` = `GROUP_SHARED_MEMORY(2)` | `(2)` = `GROUP_SCOPE(2)` |
 | `GroupMemoryBarrierWithGroupSync()` | `(9)` = `TGSMFence(8)` + `SyncThreadGroup(1)` | `(2)` = `GROUP_SHARED_MEMORY(2)` | `(3)` = `GROUP_SCOPE(2)` + `GROUP_SYNC(1)` |

+> **Note, this barrier translation was planned, but not implemented:**
+>
-Other flag combinations are explicitly not supported for translation to the original `@dx.op.barrier` operation.
+> Other flag combinations are explicitly not supported for translation to the original `@dx.op.barrier` operation.
 This includes ones with `MemoryTypeFlags` of `0`, and ones that lack a `*_SCOPE` flag.
 This also includes the technically legal case of `UAV_MEMORY` used with `GROUP_SCOPE` that maps to `UAVFenceThreadGroup`, but was not previously exposed in HLSL.

 ---